 Who Can Apply

-Any composer eighth grade to rising college freshman who identifies as female or gender non-conforming.
+Self-identified female, non-binary, and gender non-conforming young composers from 8th grade through college first years are invited to apply.
 Composers who have already participated in Luna Lab are asked to wait a year before applying again.

 Tuition covers a small part of the total cost per fellow to run Luna Lab, and remaining costs are covered by our generous funders: The BMI Foundation, The Cheswatyr Foundation, The Patrina Foundation, New York Community Trust, the Virginia B. Toulmin Foundation, and the Witherspoon Fund.